 Or at least I was.
-A few years ago, I would have turned my nose up and frowned (because I could) about women having Botox, or any kind of aesthetic treatment.
+A few years ago, I would have turned my nose up and frowned (because I could) about women having wrinkle relaxing treatments (AKA Botox), or any kind of aesthetic treatment.
 I.did.not.get.it.
 Why did they do it?
 They looked ridiculous.
 It was so OBVIOUS they’d had it!
 I couldn’t understand why any women would want to look ‘Botoxd’ or enjoy their puffy-filler-face- reflection.
 (In the same way I still can’t understand why some women like the painted eyebrow look, but that’s another conversation)

 Find someone who won't make you look ridiculous on Glowday.com

-I was a botox snob - a silent botox troll.
+I was an aesthetics snob - a silent treatments troll.
 Looking down my uneven nostrils at all those idiots injecting their faces with poison.
 Lamenting their foolishness, laughing at their unfortunate faces.
 I truly believed that there was only one template, a ‘package’.
 The Reality TV Deal.
-“Hi Botox lady, can you give me this face please, I want to look like everyone on Love Island.”
+“Hi injectables lady, can you give me this face please, I want to look like everyone on Love Island.”

 More fool me.
 Double fool me as I work in media and PR, I should know better.

 Of course the media only focus on the horror stories.
 The stupid people doing stupid things narrative.
 The graphic photos of lopsided faces, pumped up lips, the wannabe celebrity’s ‘transformation’ from naturally pretty to ‘OMG, what has she done to her face’.